dantleech/blog/content/posts/2025/02-09-portland-marathon.md

 cramp and I shuffled onwards.
 The (to be) first lady caught up with me and we chatted a little bit, with me occasionally yelping as one calf or the other cramped up and I slowed again as she ran ahead.
 We "ran" up the "Church 'Ope" steps, or rather, walked.
-"I'm like an 80 year old man" I said as I struggled to even walk up the many steps, sometimes side stepping like a crab to mitigate the pain.
+"I'm like an 80 year old man" I said as I bent-over struggled to barely walk up the many steps, sometimes side stepping like a crab to mitigate the pain.

 At this point I considered walking, but I only had a few miles to go.
 I was